 STD #1 Baseline Blood Test Panel, 3 Tests

-The HIV Antigen/Antibodies Test is the recommended standard rapid test for routine HIV Screening.
-It typically sees quick results in just 1-2 business days and is one of the most affordable HIV tests available.
-The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for both antibodies to the HIV virus and the p24 Antigen which is specific to HIV.
+HIV Antigen/Antibodies Test - is the recommended standard rapid test for routine HIV Screening.
+It typically sees quick results in 1-2 business days and is one of the most affordable HIV tests.
+The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for antibodies to HIV and the p24 Antigen-specific to HIV.
 Antibodies to HIV typically begin to develop several weeks after exposure.
-In the majority of people, these antibodies will be detectable by 12 weeks from the point of exposure.
-In some people, antibodies may be detectable as early as 4 weeks from exposure.
-The p24 Antigen is a viral protein which makes up the majority of the HIV viral core (capsid).
-P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels during the time when antibodies begin to develop.
+These antibodies will be detectable in most people by 12 weeks from exposure.
+However, some people may detect antibodies as early as four weeks from exposure.
+The p24 Antigen is a viral protein comprising most of the HIV viral core (capsid).
+P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels when antibodies begin to develop.
 The combination of screening for both antibodies and antigen allow this test to detect a significantly higher number of early infections than previous generations of HIV screening.
 In addition to the antigen and antibody screening, this test includes additional supplemental testing at no extra cost in the event of a positive result.

 Herpes Simplex Virus (HSV) I and II - Herpes simplex viruses, more commonly known as herpes, are categorized into two types: herpes type 1 (HSV-1, or oral herpes) and herpes type 2 (HSV-2, or genital herpes).
-Herpes type 1 most commonly causes sores around the mouth and lips (sometimes called fever blisters or cold sores).
-HSV-1 may cause genital herpes, but most cases of genital herpes are caused by herpes type 2.
+Herpes-type 1 most commonly causes sores around the mouth and lips (sometimes called fever blisters or cold sores).
+In addition, HSV-1 may cause genital herpes, but most cases of genital herpes are caused by herpes type 2.
 In HSV-2, the infected person may have sores around the rectum or genitals.
 Although HSV-2 sores may occur in other locations, these sores generally are found below the waist.

-This test is used for detecting antibodies to Hepatitis C virus.
-Since a person with past infection will have a life long antibody response, confirmed positive antibody tests mean that at the person had been exposed to the virus at one time or another.
-These tests are extremely effective in ruling out HCV.
-The most up to date EIA is capable of antibody detection as early as six-eight weeks.
-Though a negative test at this time can be extremely useful, it is best to wait about three months to avoid the need for a follow up test.
+Hepatitis C Antibody Blood Test - is used for detecting antibodies to the Hepatitis C virus.
+Since a person with a past infection will have a lifelong antibody response, confirmed positive antibody tests mean that the person had been exposed to the virus at one time or another.
+These tests are highly effective in ruling out HCV.
+The most up-to-date EIA can detect antibodies as early as six-eight weeks.
+Though a negative test can be extremely useful now, it is best to wait about three months to avoid needing a follow-up test.

 Trusted, Secure, & Confidential